 So, you know what user types will use your app and the epics are also identified.
 The next step is to get into the nitty-gritty details and break down what each epic means.

-Here is the structure you should follow when writing user stories:
+Here are the questions you should ask yourself when your create user personas for writing user stories:

 This is a template you can use:

-Bill Wake, in his article from 2003, introduced a framework that helps everyone create good user stories.
+Bill Wake, in his article from 2003, introduced a framework that helps you create a good user story.
 It’s called INVEST.

 In his blog, Roman Pichler suggests that you should add acceptance criteria to every user story describing the conditions that have to be met to consider a story done.